encodingx/binary/README.md

 to put together and take apart these binary structures.

 ### Message Formats
-Messages are the lifeblood of network applications.
 The following specifications
 quoted from [Section 3.1](https://datatracker.ietf.org/doc/html/rfc791#section-3.1) of RFC 791 Internet Protocol and
 [Section 3.1](https://datatracker.ietf.org/doc/html/rfc793#section-3.1)
-of RFC 793 Transmission Control Protocol describe the anatomy of TCP/IP headers at the beginning of every internet datagram (more fondly known as a "packet").
+of RFC 793 Transmission Control Protocol describe the anatomy of TCP/IP headers at the beginning of every internet datagram ("packet").

 ```
  A summary of the contents of the internet header follows: